svetlanasieber/svetlanasieber/README.md

 # Welcome!
 I'm Svetlana Sieber 👋

 I'm on an exciting journey learning Web Development and Artificial Intelligence at the Software University ([SoftUni.bg](https://softuni.bg)).
-With a keen interest in software engineering, I thrive on tackling complex problems and turning them into innovative solutions.
+With a keen interest in Software Engineering, I thrive on tackling complex problems and turning them into innovative solutions.

 ## What I'm Up To